 Biloxi – Mobile – Dauphin Island…

-Chapel Fees – Please visit the Chapel page.
+West Mobile Chapel – Please visit the Chapel page for fees/honorariums there.

-East of Navarre Beach, Florida including the Emerald Coast beaches to Miramar Beach…
+Northwest Florida east of Navarre Beach, Florida including the Emerald Coast beaches to Miramar Beach.

-*Holidays – There is an additional $100 Holiday Scheduling Fee for weddings on a holiday, which are New Year’s Eve/Day, Valentine Day, Easter, Memorial Day, July 4th, Labor Day, Halloween Night, Thanksgiving Eve/Day, Christmas Eve/Day.
+*Holidays – There is an additional $100 fee for weddings scheduled on a holiday (New Year’s Eve, Valentine Day, Easter, Memorial Day, July 4th, Labor Day, Halloween Night, Thanksgiving Eve/Day, Christmas Eve/Day).

-**Sunrise – I enjoy the peace and tranquility of the sunrise early morning on the beach, but because of my schedule I rarely accept wedding ceremonies earlier than 9:00 AM for beach locations.
+**Sunrise – I enjoy the peace and tranquility of the sunrise early morning AM on the beach, but because of my schedule there is an additional $100 fee for sunrise beach weddings.
+[Sunrise Calendar]

 CHECK MY AVAILABILITY…